mecparts/RetroWiFiModem/README.md

 what I did.
 It uses the default OTA upload capability built into the Arduino IDE.

+**Jan 24/22:** It's been reported that the ESP8266 core is slightly snafu'd at the moment, and that it's breaking things in the modem software.
+As a workaround, I've added the bin file that gets uploaded to the modem in the repository.
+I haven't updated my ESP8266 core in ages; "if it isn't broken, don't break it", and everything still works for me.
+The bin file can be uploaded with the *espota.py* tool in the ESP8266 tool directory tree.

+(If TPTB have deleted/renamed/moved that tool in the current core, you'll have to figure out how to do a manual OTA update.)

 ### RTS/CTS handshaking and a dead spin loop issue

 Something I noticed with ESP8266 software that puzzled me was the